Dental Bonding In Edison & Highland Park, NJ

 Why Should I Consider Getting Dental Bonding?

 Veneers are thin porcelain shells that are cemented onto the fronts of the teeth.
-To make room for the veneers, approximately 0.3 mm to 0.5 mm of the tooth enamel must be shaved off.
+To make room for the veneers, we’ll shave off approximately 0.3 mm to 0.5 mm of the tooth enamel.
 By removing this enamel, these teeth will always have to be covered with veneers (or a crown) in the future.

 In use, porcelain veneers do not stain and are quite durable.
 The resin used in bonding is more resistant to staining than natural tooth enamel, but it can stain over time.
 Veneers last longer but are more expensive than bonding.
 Also, bonding is usually done in a single appointment, while veneers require two appointments.